acl-org/ACLPUB/docs/final-version.md

 ### File Format

-The file must be in Portable Document Format (PDF) on A4 paper.
+The file must be in Portable Document Format (PDF) on A4 paper, with all fonts embedded.
-We strongly recommend the use of ACL LaTeX style files (or Microsoft Word Style files) tailored for this year's conference.
-You can view the style files and detailed formatting instructions on your conference website.

-If you are using LaTeX, please create the PDF file with `pdflatex` or `xelatex`.
-This ensures use of the proper fonts and also takes advantage of other PDF features.
-You will have the best results using a modern LaTeX distribution, in particular, [TeX Live](http://www.tug.org/texlive/).
-Using the geometry package to set the A4 format is recommended.

 #### Checking the paper size